-If you’re a right-brained professional who’s experiencing increasing pressure to deliver a hyper personalized, digital experience with proportionally less and less access to data, then this article is for you–or maybe instead, it will trigger you.
-The goal isn’t the latter, but rather to show you that there’s a silver lining (i.e. solution), if this rings true for you.
+If you’re a right-brained professional who’s experiencing increasing pressure to deliver a hyper- personalized digital experience with proportionally less and less access to data and analytics, then this article is for you–or perhaps it may trigger you.
+The goal isn’t the latter, but rather to show you that there’s a silver lining (i.e., solution) if this rings true for you.

-At this point, it should be no secret that shopping has moved online since the beginning of the pandemic.
-What’s interesting is that the data continues to show that consumers will carry on with that behavior in the future.
-According to a recent McKinsey report, year-over-year growth in e-commerce was 27% in March 2022.
-This growth, particularly among young generations, also leads to higher expectations about personalization.
+At this point, it is no secret that online shopping has grown exponentially since the beginning of the pandemic and the data continues to show that it’s not slowing down anytime soon.
+According to a recent McKinsey report, year-over-year growth in ecommerce was 27% in March 2022.
+This growth, particularly among younger generations, also leads to higher expectations with regards to personalization.
 In the same McKinsey study, they report that 71% of consumers expect companies to deliver personalized perfection, and 76% get frustrated when this doesn’t happen.
-Personalization is already teetering on table stakes.
-Five years ago it was nice to have, but now, consumers expect it or they take their loyalty elsewhere.
+Personalization and experience optimization are already teetering on table stakes.
+Five years ago, it was nice to have, but now consumers expect it or they take their loyalty elsewhere.

-Digital Experience Intelligence (DXI) Software products like FullStory address personalization needs for organizations, ensuring a tailored customer-first approach.
-And a personalized approach has some heavy stakes: over three-quarters of consumers (76%) said that receiving personalized communications was a key factor in promoting their consideration of a brand, and 78% said that it made them more likely to repurchase from that brand (Mckinsey).
+Digital experience intelligence (DXI) software products like FullStory can aid in experience optimization efforts, by ensuring a tailored customer-first approach.
+However, a personalized approach has some heavy stakes.
+According to the McKinsey study mentioned above, over three-quarters of consumers (76%) said that receiving personalized communications was a key factor in promoting their consideration of a brand, and 78% said that it made them more likely to repurchase from that brand.

-Companies that excel at personalization generate 40 percent more revenue from those activities than average players.
+- Driving revenue – Companies that excel at personalization generate 40% more revenue from those activities than average players.
 (Mckinsey)

-But before throwing another analytics tool into your stack, you may be wondering why an additional product is needed at all, especially when you use Google Analytics.
+But, before throwing another DXI analytics tool into your stack, you may be wondering why an additional tool is needed at all, especially when you use Google Analytics.
 There are some key differences between these two analytics tools.
-These differences relate to answering very different business questions.
-Both tools hold value, and it is not a question of investing in one or the other.
-You should begin by asking yourself – What questions can I now answer when I add a DXI tool like FullStory to my tech stack that I was unable to before?
+Both tools answer very different business questions.
+Both tools hold value; it is not a question of investing in one or the other.
+Begin by asking yourself – What questions can I answer if I add a DXI tool, like FullStory, to my tech stack that I was unable to answer before?

 It’s beneficial to highlight a few strengths of Google Analytics before jumping to FullStory.
-By no means is this a comprehensive list, nor is GA4 taken into account.
-But among the basic strengths of GA Universal Analytics, you can expect it to perform the following functions well:
+By no means is this a comprehensive list, but among the basic strengths of Google Analytics, you can expect it to perform the following functions well:

 - Aggregating performance across marketing channels